-How, then, can we get the best out of digital collaboration, while reducing their drawbacks?
+How, then, can we get the best out of digital collaboration while reducing its drawbacks?

 Choosing which tools we use, and how and when we use them, is key to success.
 Decisions shouldn’t be made in isolation by a senior technical member of the company; neither should it be left to every team to choose their own platform.
 All employees should be consulted about which collaboration tool would best suit the way that they work and decisions made on the basis of this information.
 Effective digital collaboration requires consensus and unity.

 Staff also need training and support to use new platforms.
-In a 2021 Harvard Business Review article the authors stated that: “Companies are increasingly realizing that training in the social and relational aspects of remote work is at least as important as training in technology and company policies.”
+In a 2021 Harvard Business Review article, the authors stated: “Companies are increasingly realizing that training in the social and relational aspects of remote work is at least as important as training in technology and company policies.”